alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 # 🐧 Linux-Sprint

-> **Technical documentation** of the full configuration process for a Linux environment with Samba Active Directory, client integration, storage management, and domain administration.
-This project covers four sprints, each building on the previous one to create a complete, production-ready AD infrastructure.
+> **Technical documentation** of the full configuration process for a Linux environment running Samba as an Active Directory Domain Controller.
+This project is structured across four sprints — each one building on the previous — covering server promotion, client integration, storage management, and inter-domain trust relationships.

+This document serves as a step-by-step reference guide, including commands, configuration files, expected outputs, and screenshots at every key stage of the process.

 <br>